jeanclemenceau/Phineloops/README.md

     * To solve a grid

-    ```java -jar target/phineloops-1.0-jar-with-dependencies. jar --solve file --output filesolved```
+    ```java -jar target/phineloops-1.0-jar-with-dependencies. jar --solve file --output filesolved [ --choice choice ]```

       or

-    ```java -jar target/phineloops-1.0-jar-with-dependencies. jar -s file -o filesolved```
+    ```java -jar target/phineloops-1.0-jar-with-dependencies. jar -s file -o filesolved [ -ch choice ]```

-     with *file* the name of the file containing the grid to solve and *filesolved* the name of the file that will store the resolved grid
+     with *file* the name of the file containing the grid to solve and *filesolved* the name of the file that will store the resolved grid and *choice* a non mandatory option which represents the choice of the solving method (0 or 1) 0 for solving using random piece choice and 1 for solving using fixed pieces first, by default the choice is 1.

 ________________________________________________________________________________________________________________________________________